ChaosMakerMLG/dev.chaosmaker/README.md

   - Symlinks
   - User & Group ownership

-- A seperate tool written in C# to parse said JSON object from physical folders on the system
+- A separate tool written in C# to parse said JSON object from physical folders on the system
 - Laughably small set of commands where half of them don't do shit because the environment is in "read-only" mode
-- Hellishly overcomplicated input method *'because i wanted nice animation'*
+- Hellishly overcomplicated input method *'because I wanted nice animation'*
 - Extravagantly retarded plain css stylesheet

 ---